HKBU-HPML/IRS/README.md

 |<img src="/imgs/glass.png" width="100%" > | <img src="/imgs/mirror.png" width="100%" > | <img src="/imgs/metal.png" width="100%" >|
 |Glass|Mirror|Metal|

-# Network Structure of DispNormNet
+# Network Structure of DTN-Net

-We design a novel network, namely DispNormNet, to estimate the disparity map and surface normal map together of the input stereo images.
-DispNormNet is comprised of two modules, DispNetC and NormNetDF. **[DispNetC](https://arxiv.org/pdf/1512.02134.pdf)** is identical to that in **[this paper](https://arxiv.org/pdf/1512.02134.pdf)** and produces the disparity map.
-NormNetDF produces the normal map and is similar to **[DispNetS](https://arxiv.org/pdf/1512.02134.pdf)**.
-"DF" indicates disparity feature fusion, which we found important to produce accurate surface normal maps.
+We designed a novel deep model, DTN-Net, to predict the surface normal map by refining the initial one transformed from the predicted disparity.
+DTN-Net (\underline{D}isparity \underline{T}o \underline{N}ormal Network) is comprised of two modules, **[RD-Net](https://arxiv.org/pdf/1512.02134.pdf)** and NormNetS.
+First, RD-Net predicts the disparity map for the input stereo images.
+Then we apply the transformation from disparity to normal in \cite{geonet}, denoted by D2N Transform, to produces the initial coarse normal map.
+Finally, NormNetS takes the stereo images, the predicted disparity map by RD-Net and the initial normal map as input and predicts the final normal map.
+The structure of NormNetS is similar to  **[DispNetS](https://arxiv.org/pdf/1512.02134.pdf)** except that the final convolution layer outputs three channels instead of one, as each pixel normal has three dimension $(x,y,z)$.

 <div align="center">
 <img src="/imgs/DispNormNet.png" width="100%" >